cfengine/documentation/reference/promise-types/classes.markdown

 The class on the left-hand side will be set if the class expression on the right-hand side evaluates to false.

-This negates the effect of the promiser-pattern regular expression.
-**TODO:does this sentence make sense?**

 **Type**: `class`